How to Install Ungoogled Chromium on Ubuntu 26.04, 24.04 and 22.04

 Remove APT Installation

-First, remove the Ungoogled Chromium package:
+Remove the Ungoogled Chromium package first:

 sudo apt remove ungoogled-chromium